stelzinga/MF/MGT_99.Legend.md

 In below examples, the Markdown protocol is used.
 If that would be used in a markdown editor it will show the Markdown output, instead of how that output is achieved.
 For those cases, the 'plain text' version is also shown by using the escape character '/',

 #### New Line
-To force a new line, type two spaces after the line where the carrier return is needed, alternatively 1x enter will achieve the same.
+To achieve a new line in Markdown, type two spaces and a carrier return.
-This is a sentence followed by two spaces.
-Therefore, this sentence is on a new line in Markdown (but not in plain text), and this sentence is also followed by two spaces.
+This is sentence followed by two spaces and a carrier return.

-This sentence is below white space because in the plaintext there are two spaces in the previous sentence, as well as a carrier return.
+This is a sentence that follows an empty line with two spaces and a carrier return (i.e. follows an empty line).

 #### Horizontal Lines
 3x '*' or 3x '-' or 3x '_' creates a horizontal line in Markdown output.